cognisant/Docs.DevelopmentProcess/README.md

 ### 1Password

-1Password is the password manager the team uses to securely store and share work-related passwords.
+1Password is the password manager the team uses to store and share work-related passwords securely.

 Team members use private vaults to manage passwords for their work-related accounts.